 Your daughter should be represented at mediation.
 Many times abused spouses are intimidated by their abusers at mediations and the mediators do not understand the dynamics of the abusive situation the one parent has experienced at the hand of their spouse.
 As a result the mediator is focussed on a...Read more »

 The order is clear that the parties must ("shall") exchange financial information every 24 months.
 If your ex does not. you can file a Petition to Enforce the Consent Decree and request the Court sanction him for his failure to comply and force him to produce the records.
-Inform your ex that if he...Read more »
+Inform your ex...Read more »

 My child support amount changed twice this year so there were two months that werent paid on time.
 But i calculated that i paid over what has been ordered for the year and have all of my receipts but my kids mom will states that i didnt pay on time and refuses to let me claim them.

 If the children have lived/resided in AZ for the past 6 consecutive months, then the matter should be brought in AZ.
 That is where you would start.
 The Petition that needs to be filed is a Petition to Establish Paternity, Legal Decision Making Authority, Parenting Time and Child Support.
 Paternity...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.